Emmanuel-Nti/Business-Metrics-of-Yandex-Afisha/docs/index.md

 - Conclusion and recommendations

 ## Daily Visits to Yandex Afisha
-Amazingly, 24 November, 2017 was a black friday; it had the highest number of visits to Yandex Afesha.
+Amazingly, 24 November, 2017 was a black friday; it had the highest number of visits to the Yandex Afesha app.
-March 31, 2018 was a popular holiday plus observances Worldwide.
-This means, holidays affected visits to Yandex Afisha but black friday stimulated visits.
+March 31, 2018 was a popular holiday plus observances Worldwide; a holiday can adversely impact visits to the Yandex Afisha but black friday stimulated visits.
 <p align ="center">
    <img src = "images/daily visitss.png">
  </p>